BlueBrain/basalt/doc/source/contents/graphs.rst

 Definition
 ==========

-Basalt allows manipulation of undirected graphs.
+Basalt allows manipulation of graphs.
+They can be directed or undirected.
 A graph is made of vertices and edges.

 A vertex is made of:
-    * an Unique IDentifier made of:
+    * an Unique Identifier made of:
         * a type (``integer``)
         * an identifier (``integer``)
     * an optional payload